 Creatine – one of the most popular sports supplements ever.
-Its consumers range from weight trainers and bodybuilders – who desire gains in strength and muscle mass – to elite athletes who use it to improve performance, and gain a competitive edge over their opponents.
+Used by weight trainers and bodybuilders – who desire gains in strength and muscle mass – to elite athletes who use it to improve performance, and gain a competitive edge over their opponents.

 But what is creatine used for, once it’s in your body?

-By understanding how it works – you’ll be able to make your own informed decision on whether creatine is the right supplement to help you achieve your muscle-building and aesthetic goals.
+Learn how creatine works – and you’ll be able to make a better, informed decision on whether creatine is the right supplement to help you achieve your muscle-building and aesthetic goals.

 Let’s focus first on how creatine is used naturally in the body, and then move on to how creatine supplements can work for you.